Winter Queen

 Uses

-An excellent apple for drying, family use, and market (Warder).
-Suitable for dessert and kitchen use as well (Warder).
-Coxe (1817) notes that while pleasant, the flavor does not reach the standard of a fine table or cider apple.
+An excellent apple for drying, for family use, and for market (Warder).
+Suitable for dessert and kitchen as well as drying (Warder).
+Coxe notes the flavor is pleasant but not of the highest quality for table or cider use.

 Subtypes/Variants